sergei-mironov/rm2env/README.md

 - Remarkable CLI tooling https://github.com/cherti/remarkable-cli-tooling
   + Could be up-to-date; More or less works
-  + Can't remove file from remarkable
+  + Couldn't remove file from remarkable
   + Sent Pull request and filed an issue
     * https://github.com/cherti/remarkable-cli-tooling/issues/5
 - Prof. Fraga's page on remarkable with lots of useful scripts